 Ontario is reporting 699 new COVID-19 cases on Tuesday, the lowest increase in daily cases in seven-and-a-half months as the province climbs out of the third wave.
 The provincial total now stands at 532,158.

 Tuesday’s case count is the lowest daily increase since October 2020 (when 658 new cases were logged on Oct.
 18).

 It is also the second day in a row case counts are below 1,000.

 Variants of concern in Ontario

-Officials have listed breakdown data for the new VOCs (variants of concern) in the province which consist of the B.1.1.7 (first detected in the United Kingdom), B.1.351 (first detected in South Africa), and P.1 (first detected in Brazil).
+Officials have listed breakdown data for the new VOCs (variants of concern) detected so far in the province which consist of the B.1.1.7 (first detected in the United Kingdom and is currently the dominating known strain), B.1.351 (first detected in South Africa), P.1 (first detected in Brazil).

 Cases, deaths and outbreaks in Ontario long-term care homes

-According to the Ministry of Long-Term Care, there have been 3,766 deaths reported among residents and patients in long-term care homes across Ontario, which is an increase of one death since yesterday.
+According to the Ministry of Long-Term Care, there have been 3,773 deaths reported among residents and patients in long-term care homes across Ontario which is an increase of one death since yesterday.
 Thirteen virus-related deaths in total have been reported among staff.

-There are 35 current outbreaks in homes, which is up by one from the previous day.
+There are 29 current outbreaks in homes, which is unchanged from the previous day.

-The ministry also indicated there are currently 39 active cases among long-term care residents and 98 active cases among staff — down by eight and down by 12, respectively, in the last day.
+The ministry also indicated there are currently 51 active cases among long-term care residents 96 active cases among staff — down by six and down by nine, respectively, in the last day.